Part 1: Knowing the New Targets

 Continuous Growth Need: What comes next after we have mastered our craft and made our name?
 Another 10, 20, or 25 years of the same?
 That will not inspire most professionals… and will not drive organizational growth.

 As we progress into the mid-career and beyond, we need higher-levels of personal and professional development.
-For most technical and professional services industries, the most significant areas of need today are related to “people skills”, “mission management”, and technology advancement.
+For most technical and professional services industries, the most significant areas of need today are related to “people skills”, “mission”, and technology advancement.

 Awareness and High EQ Need: The conditions and the environment where others want to be and thrive.
 In order to successfully lead and influence others, we need to truly know and effectively lead ourselves.